open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 ## Scenario

 You (the players) are paranormal investigators.
-Yesterday, a desparate voice on the phone called you to a mansion on the outskirts of town.
+Yesterday, a desperate voice on the phone called you to a mansion on the outskirts of town.
 When you arrive, the door pushes open when you knock, but your host is not there to greet you.
 When you step inside, the door slams shut and latches behind